Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 • Drive from Sequoia National Park to Los Angeles: Complete your one day road trip by returning to LA.

-Budget another 1.5 hours for lunch at Crescent Meadow and the hike to General Sherman.
+Spend another 1.5 hours having a picnic lunch at Crescent Meadow and hiking to the General Sherman.

-Things To See And Best Hikes In Sequoia
+Best Things To Do In Sequoia National park

 1. Foothills Visitor Center